niaapps/niaapps.github.io/niaapps-blog/_posts/updates-personal/2020-06-10-Quarantine-Playlist.md

 _"Crystal Clear, I won't give into the fear."_

 In these troubling times it is important to look at the situation without fear, but rather objectivity.
 Giving into fear will only make your decisions erratic and possibly dangerous.
 Seeing things in new light can be incredibly liberating.
-The second I started looking at Quarantine as a detriment I lost all power in the situation.
+The second I started looking at quarantine as a detriment I lost all power in the situation.
 I now see this just is, and I need to make the best of it and have been attempting to do so.

+Thank you for reading, let me know what songs you are using to cope with in the comments below!
+Lastly I found this artist while searching for songs, while I don't know any of them well enough to put them on this playlist, Yves Tumor, an upcoming Black Non-Binary artist deserves your time, so please lend your ear:

+<a href="https://youtu.be/N0c7lVHMyaY" target="_blank" title="">Kerosene!</a>

+<a href="https://youtu.be/LJ4o9ppV4yg" target="_blank" title="">Romanticist/Dream Palette</a>

+ See you next time and stay safe!

 <div class="button-post">
 <a href="https://niaapps.github.io/niaapps-blog/updates-personal/2020/06/05/Justice-for-Breonna-Taylor.html" class="post-button" id="button-nxt">Previous Post</a>